Conscription in Russia: Imperial Russia

 Before Peter I, Russia formed the bulk of the military from the nobility and people who owned land on condition of service.
 During wars, additional recruiting of volunteers and ordinary citizens was common.
 Peter I introduced a regular army consisting of the nobility and recruits, including conscripts.
 The conscripts to the Imperial Russian Army were called "recruits" in Russia (not to be confused with voluntary recruitment, which did not appear until the early 20th century).
 The system was called "recruit obligation" (рекрутская повинность).

 Russian tsars before Peter maintained professional hereditary musketeer corps (streltsy in Russian) that were highly unreliable and undisciplined.
-In times of war, Russia augmented the armed forces with peasant levies.
+In times of war, Russia augmented the armed forces with feudal cavalry and peasant levies.
 Peter I formed the Imperial Russian Army built on the German model, but with a new aspect: the Army did not necessarily draw officers from the nobility, giving talented commoners promotions that eventually included a noble title at the attainment of an officer's rank.
 Russia organised the conscription of peasants and townspeople on a quota system per settlement.
 Initially, it based conscription on the number of households in a given area.
 Later it was calculated on population numbers.
+The conscripted serfs dramatically increased the size of the Russian military during the Napoleonic Wars.

-The term of service in the 18th century was effectively for life, so long as an individual remained physically capable of service.
-In 1736 it was reduced to 25 years, with one male member of each family excluded from managing its property.
-In 1834 it was reduced to 20 years plus five years in the reserve, and in 1855 to 12 years plus three years of reserve liability.
+The term of service in the 18th century was effectively for life, so long as an individual remained physically capable.
+In 1736 it was reduced to 25 years, with one male member of each family excluded from the obligation to serve in order to manage shared property.
+In 1834 the term was reduced to 20 years plus five years in the reserve, and in 1855 to 12 years plus three years of reserve liability.